ScrumDoLLC/scrumdo-static/legacyfree.md

 includes 3 users, 1 project and is limited in some of our premium features.
 For some people, this will be a significant downgrade.

+On Febuary 1st, our prices for the paid plans are also going up.
+Subscribe before then to lock in the lower rates for a year.

 If you require more than that, we invite you to become a paying member of ScrumDo.
 <center><a class="btn btn-success btn-large" href="https://www.scrumdo.com/subscription/sub">Upgrade Now</a></center>